Blendify/blender-manual/blender_docs/manual/editors/3dview/navigate/3d_view.rst

 You can zoom in and out by holding down :kbd:`Ctrl` and dragging :kbd:`MMB`.
 The hotkeys are :kbd:`NumpadPlus` and :kbd:`NumpadMinus`.
 The :menuselection:`View --> Navigation` sub-menu holds these functions too as well.
-Refer to the 3D Viewport's *View* menu image above for more information.
+Refer to the 3D View's *View* menu image above for more information.

-If you have a wheel mouse, you can perform all of the actions in the 3D Viewport that you would do with :kbd:`NumpadPlus` and :kbd:`NumpadMinus` by rotating the :kbd:`Wheel`.
+If you have a wheel mouse, you can perform all of the actions in the 3D View that you would do with :kbd:`NumpadPlus` and :kbd:`NumpadMinus` by rotating the :kbd:`Wheel`.
 To zoom a Properties editor,
 hold :kbd:`Ctrl-MMB` and move your mouse up and down.